ABOUT the kpck

 Beginning with a trial potluck dinner, KPCK initiated a series of twice-monthly free meals in October, 2011.
 KPCK is committed to building relationships with individuals, businesses, and organizations with a long term goal of bringing the community together.
 During the past several years we have started new relationships and strengthened existing relationships; we are, of course, always excited about future partnerships.

 We have no religious or political affiliation.
 Knox Prairie Community Kitchen dinners are free and open to the entire community.
 We are not serving meals solely to the underprivileged.
-The only requirements for attending our meals are that you enjoy eating and meeting!
+The only requirement for attending our meals are that you enjoy sharing good food with good people!